herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 They followed us inside after a little while.
 Florianne was eating the onion soup we had made the day before.
 She was the one, who broke the silence.

-‘Sonya, do you want to know how did we get here?
+‘Sonya, do you want to know how we got here?
 It’s an awesome story, you’ll see.’

 ‘You seem to be proud of yourself’ said Cathleen ‘How careless of you.
-There won’t be always someone to save you.
+There won’t always be someone to save you.
 You rely too much on others.’

 ‘All right, all right.
 But it doesn’t make the story any worse.’

 ‘I really would like to hear it’ I said to end the quarrel.

 ‘Hurray!
 Then I’ll tell it!
 My father is a pilot, you know.
 And I’ve never had problems with height.
 Papa used to take me with him to check the animals in the National Park he works for.
 He brought me and Cathleen here, but I wanted to walk the last few hundred meters.
-So I jumped out, naturally without any parachutes.
-Vixi can carry me, and Uvidia also can Cathleen.
-They put us down and went to the place where we should have landed to meet Aiden, and they will come back together.
+So I jumped out, naturally without a parachute.
+Vixi can carry me, and Uvidia can carry Cathleen.
+They put us down and went to the place where we should have landed to meet Aiden, and they would come back together.
 They should be here any time now.’

 ‘Uvidia and Vixi?
 Who are they?’
 My half-witted question.

 ‘Don’t you get anything?
 They are our Mercury Demons, of course.’

 ‘Cathleen, you spoilt child!
 You are free to go home at any time!
-You are not wanted here, unless you behave yourself!’
+You are not wanted here, unless you behave!’

 The voice was coming from outside, soon the source arrived as well.
 It was Deirdre, who just came back with a full basket of flowers.